 If you want to make a claim for personal injury compensation arising out of a food allergy, contact our expert team of injury compensation solicitors at your local office to find out how we can help.
 You must be told about potential allergenic ingredients in food that is being sold to you.
 If you have made sure that the establishment is aware of your allergies, but the food that has been served to you contained an allergen or was contaminated, then – on the surface – something has gone wrong, and you could be entitled to claim compensation for injuries that you suffer as a result.

-Compensation Injuries caused by food allergies
+Compensation amounts for injuries caused by food allergies:

 Varying degrees of disabling pain, and cramps, continuing for some days or weeks- the bracket for food allergy compensation is up to £3,710, for the injury alone.